-A Bit of Inspiration for VERVE
+A Bit of Inspiration

 Are you looking for something that sparks your interest or ignites a fire in you?
 Perhaps an idea, a thought, or a book that fuels your passion?